Specter099/travel-agent/README.md

-# 🌍 Travel Agent Assistant
+# 🌍 Travel AI Agent

 An AI-powered travel agent that provides personalized hotel and flight recommendations using LangGraph workflows and a Gradio web interface.
 Built with security-first principles and enterprise-grade credential management.